Yawalapití language: Possessives

 Nominal and verbal prefixes intervene in the formation of possessive phrases, and can indicate the subject or the object of a verb phrase.
-The set of possessive prefixes of Yawalapiti is very similar to the those of the other languages of the Arawakan branch.
+The set of possessive prefixes of Yawalapiti is very similar to those of the other languages of the Arawakan branch.

 In vowel initial nouns and verbs, the forms ni- and pi- are frequently used with roots beginning in u, while the prefix aw- appears systematically before a.
 In nouns and verbs beginning in consonant, the form ti- occurs only when the root starts with h (in all the other cases, hi- is used).
 The third person plural is actually a circumfix formed by the correspondent prefix of the third person singular and the pluralizer suffix -pa.
 When nouns beginning with p, k, t, m, n, w and j are modified by the prefix of second person singular or plural, their initial sounds are subject to the following morphophonemic changes.